jsnshrmn/web-monitoring-minikube/README.md

 Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+## Start minikube.

+If you are using something other than virtualbox, specify the VM driver, like:

+``minikube start --vm-driver hyperv``

 ## Activate your shell environment.

 This configures the development namespace in minikube and causes your docker builds to land in the kubernetes vm registry.